Doublox/DChatV6/README.md

 # Discord

-Don't forget to join us on Discord: https://discord.me/szqYGc3 If that link doesn't work, Use this: https://discord.gg/zPQUWQ9 If that link doesn't work, Use this: https://discord.gg/TkCx7mt
+Don't forget to join us on Discord: D_leak
+If that link doesn't work, Use this: https://discord.gg/zPQUWQ9 If that link doesn't work, Use this: https://discord.gg/TkCx7mt